nmenant/iControl_LX_Lab/docs/class4/module4/lab1.rst

 Once our extension is created, we need to load it into restnoded.
 When an extension is loaded from a RPM, it is done automatically.
 However here, we will need to do it ourselves:

-use the following command to make restnoded aware of our extension:
+use the following command on iWorkflow to make restnoded aware of our extension:

 ``restcurl shared/nodejs/loader-path-config -d '{"workerPath": "/var/config/rest/iapps/HelloWorld"}'``